KorayGocmen/openforum/README.md

 * **auth_token**: Authentication token, which will be used to access to different parts of the API, such as sending a message etc. Auth token will be generated after the user logs in and destroyed when user logs out.

 * **email**: Validates if it is not a real email address.
 There is no email verification at the moment.
-Can not be null and has to be unique.
+Can not be null, has to be unique and has to contain '@metu.edu.tr'.

 * **name**: User's name has to be unique.

 * **password**: Password can not be null and stored encrypted in the database.

 * **channels**: Channels is an array containing all the channel names, user messaged before.

 * **admin**: Default false, admins have access to some restricted parts of the API.